How job search really works: the 2013 Job Seeker Survey

 Earlier this fall, I collaborated with Job-Hunt.org (a career resource and advice site) and eHarmony (a dating site planning to enter online recruiting) to reach out to two distinctive types of survey respondents:

-The infographic below provides some more highlights from the survey.
+The above are just some highlights from the 2013 job seeker survey.
 To download complete results, go to the Research area of the site (free registration required).

 This Post Has 4 Comments